intel/neural-compressor/docs/3x/PT_WeightOnlyQuant.md

 ### Get Started

-The INC 3x New API supports quantizing PyTorch models using prepare and convert [APIs](./PyTorch.md#quantization-apis) for WeightOnlyQuant quantization.
+WeightOnlyQuant quantization for PyTorch is using prepare and convert [APIs](./PyTorch.md#quantization-apis).

 #### Common arguments
 | Config | Capability |